Lamoreauxaj/lamoreauxaj.com/src/some/index.md

 ## Introduction

-Welcome to my submission to the Summer of Math Exploration 1.
+Welcome to my submission to the Summer of Math Exposition 1.
 I want to share with you one of my favorite algorithms, Welzl's minimum enclosing circle algorithm.

 I'm sharing this because I believe the algorithm is particularly nice and elegant.
 But also believe it hightlights some great problem solving principles needed to discover it.